healdigital/Fluxera-Next/README.md

 **This project is stable but still under development.
 Please update the repository daily**.

-A demo version of this project can be found at [makerkit/next-supabase-saas-kit-turbo-demo](https://github.com/makerkit/next-supabase-saas-kit-turbo-demo).
-This version contains a tasks functionality that is not present in the original version, multiple languages, and other various modifications.
+This repository is the demo version hosted on Cloudflare Pages.
+Please use the vanilla kit as starter - as this is used for testing all the features.

 ## Features